Barnesville Area News

 The club’s Facebook page contains more information on the group.
 There it is still titled “junior” while the club is in transition.

 There are various committees, including arts and culture, health and wellness, advocates for children, environment, education and libraries, civic engagement and outreach and domestic violence and awareness.
-There are approximately 25 members at present.
+Approximately 25 members are present within the group.

 Each committee works on projects.
 Last year, the education committee contacted an author who published a series of books about a dog with one eye.
 The committee thought the message in the series would bring a positive message for students.
 The committee partnered with the Barnesville Elementary School and Barnesville Girls Softball League in sponsoring the author/illustrator.